cerbos/cerbos-sdk-javascript/docs/core.decisionlogentry.md

 </td><td>

-The time at which the logged request was received by the policy decision point server.
+The time at which the decision was made by the policy decision point server.

 </td></tr>